Mackenzie Tor

 Haskell Monroe Graduate Fellow in Civil War Era History, bgfloyd@mail.missouri.edu

-Brendon Floyd holds a B.A. in History and an M.Ed. in Secondary Education from Johnson State College, as well as an M.A. in History from Southern Illinois University Edwardsville.
-He is now a Ph.D. student in History at University of Missouri, working under Jay Sexton as the Haskell Monroe Graduate Fellow in Civil War Era History.
-His research interests lay in Irish and Irish-American radicalism and identity in the Early American Republic.
+Brendon Floyd is a graduate research fellow at the Kinder Institute and holds a B.A. in History and an M.Ed. in Secondary Education from Johnson State College, as well as an M.A. in History from Southern Illinois University Edwardsville.
+As a Ph.D. candidate in History at the University of Missouri, he works under the supervision of Jay Sexton.
+His research interests are Irish radicalism during the Age of Revolution, with particular attention to the United Irishmen, their involvement in the maritime world and the West Indies, and their role in the War of 1812.

 [custom-facebook-feed]